MS2 Spectrum Processor

 Download and installation

 For Proteome Discoverer 2.1 use the installer.

-- Download the node’s DLLs (for PD 1.3.x, PD 1.4.x or PD 2.1.x) and read carefully the attached license agreement.
+- Download the node’s DLLs (for PD 1.3, PD 1.4, PD 2.1, PD 2.3, PD 2.4 or PD 2.5) and read carefully the attached license agreement.
 Proceed only if you agree to the terms and conditions of the license.